griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 * Each response is a list of Planets
   * ContentNegotiation is a Ktor client plugin used when a server sends a response with `application/json`, the response payload is marshalled into a data class
-* Planets is a wrapper for the results
+* Planets is a wrapper for the results and pagination
-* Kotlin Serialization only supports explicit attribute name to data class property via @SerialName
+* Kotlin Serialization only supports explicit attribute name to data class property via [@SerialName](https://kotlin.github.io/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/index.html)
   * For/against arguments of using automatic naming strategy [kotlinx.serialization/issues/33](https://github.com/Kotlin/kotlinx.serialization/issues/33)
 * Planet demonstrates a custom [KSerializer](https://kotlin.github.io/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/index.html) to handle typically variant data fields where "unknown" is returned in the field value
   * The documentation doesn't seem to handle this particular usage where null is substituted for a specific value during deserialization